VictorSyntez/governance/docs/gf_controlled/ledger_access_policies.md

 1. The Canadian Credential Network MUST:
 	1. Publish a Transaction Author Agreement between a Transaction Author and the Canadian Credential Network (representing the Canadian Credential Network Utility as a whole) specifying the terms and conditions under which Transaction Authors agree to submit write Transactions to the Utility, including the policies defined in this Controlled Document.
 	1. Publish a Steward Data Processing Agreement (DPA) specifying the requirements for a Steward to serve as a Data Processor on behalf of Transaction Authors as Data Controllers and the Canadian Credential Network as a Designated Data Controller.
-	1. When necessary, revise the Transaction Author Agreement and the Steward DPA under the same policies as a Controlled Document as specified in the ```Governance``` section of the Bedrock Governance Framework Master Document.
+	1. When necessary, revise the Transaction Author Agreement and the Steward DPA under the same policies as a Controlled Document as specified in the ```Governance``` section of the Canadian Credential Network Governance Framework Master Document.
 	1. Maintain a published version of the Transaction Author Agreement and the Steward DPA in the [Canadian Credential Network Code Repository](https://github.com/bedrock-consortium/bbu-gf/).
 2. A Transaction Author MUST agree not to submit Transactions that contain:
 	1. Data that would violate the intellectual property rights of others.